Launch Real Agile Teams

 - Team Kanban Practitioner (TKP), Kanban Management Professional (KMP)

-- Certified Scrum Master (CSM), Certified Scrum Product Owner (CSPO)
+- Certified Scrum Professional (CSP-SM), Advanced Certified Scrum Product Owner (A-CSPO)

 - Lean Six Sigma Master Black Belt (LSSMBB), Design Thinking Trainer (DTT)